aboutcircles/circles-contracts-v2/docs/docs/advanced-topics/path-based-transactions.md

 ## Flow Matrices

-Flow matrices are the mathematical representation of these path-based transactions.
+Flow matrices are structured representations for these path-based transactions.
 They describe the movement of Circles tokens through the network for a given transaction (or a batch of transactions).

 ### Structure of a Flow Matrix